Full-time: Three Years or Four Years with Industrial Placement

 You’ll graduate with a rounded education in aerospace engineering, be prepared for a wide range of career options, taking ideas from concept through to flight.

-120 points at A2 including a B in Maths; General Studies Accepted
+120 points at A2 including Maths at B & Physics at B; General Studies Accepted

 BTEC Extended Diploma: Distinction, Distinction, Merit including Maths units